pedroccrp/mata54-compressor/README.md

 ## About The Project

-A simple file compressor made as a work for Data Structures class
+A simple file compressor made as a work for Data Structures class.

 ### Built With